 The doctor will ask about your symptoms and how the injury occurred.
 A physical exam will be done.
 The exam may include a rectal exam.
-During a rectal exam, the doctor places a lubricated, gloved finger into the rectum and feels for any abnormalities.
 If the coccyx is fractured, your doctor may feel abnormal movement of the coccyx.
 You will experience pain.
 X-rays may or may not be needed.

 The goal is to manage pain until the bone can heal.
-Strong muscles in the area can pull the coccyx back out of position.
 The location of the coccyx and the number of muscles attached to it makes it difficult to prevent it from moving while it is healing.
 Generally, pain will go away on its own.